Updated 18th December 2020

 The Falabella Studbook (first known as the Dutch Falabella Stamboek) was established in 1995 after Mrs. Reina Knaap-Mulder obtained the coveted ‘Daughter Studbook’ authorisation status from the Mother Studbook in Argentina, the Asociacion De Criadores De Caballos Falabella - the ACCF.

-Prior to this Mrs. Susan Eckholdt had raised the subject of UK Falabella registration with Sra.
-Maria Luisa de Falabella on a visit to Buenos Aires in 1997, discussing the possibility of creating a British Studbook which would be run along the same lines as the Dutch Falabella Studbook which was established in 1995 and which later became the European Falabella Studbook/FSE.
+In 1997 Mrs. Susan Eckholdt had raised the subject of UK Falabella registration with Sra.
+Maria Luisa de Falabella on a visit to Buenos Aires, discussing the possibility of creating a British Studbook which would be run along the same lines as the Dutch Falabella Studbook which later became the European Falabella Studbook/FSE.

-We obtained ‘Passport Issuing Organisation’ Authority (PIO) from the Department for the Environment, Fisheries and Rural Affairs (DEFRA) shortly after that.
+In 2002 Mrs. Stella Dutchyn established The British Falabella Studbook, and we obtained ‘Passport Issuing Organisation’ Authority (PIO) from the Department for the Environment, Fisheries and Rural Affairs (DEFRA) shortly after that.